xuandung38/cms-docs/upgrade.md

 - [Upgrade To 2.2.1](#upgrade-2.2.1)
 - [Upgrade To 2.2](#upgrade-2.2)
 - [Upgrading To 2.1](#upgrade-2.1)

+<a name="upgrade-3.0.1"></a>
+## Upgrade from 3.0 to 3.0.1

+- Override folder /core and /plugins
+- Run "php artisan vendor:publish --tag=public --force" to update assets.
+- Run "composer install" to update database.

 <a name="upgrade-3.0"></a>
 ## Upgrade from 2.6 to 3.0